ciskosv/Print-Subs-streamer.bot-/README.md

 It has been tested on Windows, supports thermal printers (tickets).

-You will have to add the reference System.Net.Http:
+In case of needed, you will have to add the reference System.Net.Http:

 - Double click on Execute Code (Print(EN))